ihateblueb/snowdrop/CONTRIBUTING.md

 Always up-to-date Iceshrimp.NET with all non-essential values nullable.
 Most Iceshrimp.NET instances will have an API reference at `/swagger`.
 If you don't know any, you can use https://next.iceshrimp.dev/.

-## Shared solutions before platform-specific solutions
-Too many platform-specific solutions can cause problems with either platform's implementation to go unnoticed if a change is only tested on one platform.
-Always prefer a shared solution over one that requires platform-specific implementations (`expect`/`actual` functions).

 ## Adding icons
 We use Material Icons, which you can find here: https://fonts.google.com/icons.
 Icons can be two sizes: 20px or 24px.
 To add an icon, click on it, swap the tab to "Android" in the opened sidebar, and download the XML.
 Prefix that file with `icon_`, then drop it in `shared/commonMain/composeResources/drawable`.
 Change the color from `@android/*` to `#000000`, otherwise the app will instantly crash.

+# Code style and methods

+## Shared solutions before platform-specific solutions
+Too many platform-specific solutions can cause problems with either platform's implementation to go unnoticed if a change is only tested on one platform.
+Always prefer a shared solution over one that requires platform-specific implementations (`expect`/`actual` functions).

 ## Using Flow<*> and collecting emissions as a state